 8. Listen to Audiobooks

 Struggling to get your kids interested in reading?
 Spend some time in the car listening to audiobooks as a family.
 Pick out a few that you think will peak your children’s interest.
 To keep them interested after the trip, pick a book that you won’t be able to finish before reaching your destination or listen to the first book of a series.
 Then, give the rest of the series to your kids in book form after the road trip is over.
 My guess is that you will find them reading without any nagging on your part!
 If you are heading to Disney World (or are Disney fans), I recommend the Kingdom Keepers series.
-My son and I are currently reading it for the fourth time together.
-He loves this series!
+My son and I have read the entire series together several times.
+He loves it!

 9. Study a Map